 Eversheds comment: UK cuts carbon dioxide emissions by 1.5%

-Michael Woods, partner and head of climate change at international law firm Eversheds, comments on December's official carbon dioxide emissions figures that were released today."The UK has set itself challenging targets to reduce emissions under the Climate Change Act and the government will be hoping to make inroads on this goal as quickly as possible.
+Michael Woods, partner and head of climate change at international law firm Eversheds, comments on December's official carbon dioxide emissions figures that were released today.

 "It should be borne in mind that emission reductions are difficult to measure in practice and, as such, it will be difficult to retain a clear picture of the real trend in reductions over the medium to long term.